 2. Integrate with Your Telephony App

 You also want to ensure that your CRM has an open API and can integrate with third-party telephony apps.
 Make and receive calls in the same location you access all of your customer information for a seamless experience.

 3. Collect the Right Data

 Make sure your CRM will allow you to collect, store, and access all of the relevant information you may need to have well-informed sales calls.
+Utilize an AML Sanctions List to streamline the process and ensure compliance.
 The right data may differ for different organizations and industries, however, here are some examples of data that you will want to ensure your CRM can collect:

 - Job title

 - Number of employees a company has

 - Geographic location